mslinn/html-email/README.md

 [![GitHub version](https://badge.fury.io/gh/mslinn%2Fhtml-email.svg)](https://badge.fury.io/gh/mslinn%2Fhtml-email)

 Generates HTML Email, with cc:, bcc:, an optional header image and an optional signature.
+Uses [PureConfig](https://github.com/pureconfig/pureconfig) to parse default values of options provided in `reference.conf`, or the values in a configuration file that you provide, such as `application.conf`.

 ## Installation
 Add this to your project's `build.sbt`: